kingsumit2000/Amazon-Sentimental-Analysis/README.md

 # Amazon-Sentimental-Analysis

-It is a project use ti analyze the reviewsentiment wise by using NLP.
+It is a project use to analyze the sentimental reviews wise by using NLP.